 - Whisk together the flour, baking soda, baking powder and salt.
 Set aside.

 - Cream together the butter and sugars, Beat in the pudding mix, then stir in the eggs and vanilla.

-- Blend in the flour, baking soda and salt.
+- Blend in the dry ingredients.
 Stir in the chocolate chips.